 Student Government is a vital part of campus life at SVCC.
 Some of the responsibilities of Student Government include representing the student body to the SVCC administration and Board of Trustees, sponsoring campus-wide activities, recognizing new student organizations, allocating programming money to student organizations, and completing community service activities.
 Additionally, Student Government members serve on college-wide committees with SVCC faculty and staff.

 No experience is necessary to be a member of Student Government.
 Minimum GPA and credit hour requirements vary for each student government position.
-Information regarding Student Government may contact Student Services Activities/Cross Cultural Coordinator (1F19) at 815.835.6432 or visit svcc.edu/sga.
+Information regarding Student Government website or the Student Activities/Cross Cultural Coordinator (1F19) is available at 815.835.6432, or visit svcc.edu/sga.

 There are many student organizations at SVCC.
 The student organizations have a wide variety of purposes that include social, educational, recreational, and/or cultural interests.
 Getting involved in a student organization will provide opportunities of leadership development, professional growth, friendship, service to others and much more!
 If students are interested in joining an existing organization or forming a new organization, contact the Student Activities/Cross-Cultural Coordinator at 815.835.6432 or visit svcc.edu/student-organizations for a current listing of recognized student organizations and clubs.